Are Guns Coming to Community College Campuses?

 Holyoke Community College Heeding Massachusetts Report

 The Holyoke Community College Campus Safety Committee was formed by the chairwoman of the Board of Trustees for the college, Helen Caulton-Harris.
-Caulton-Harris created the ad hoc committee to review the proposal involving arming guards.
+Caulton-Harris created the ad hoc committee to review the proposal involving armed guards.
 Once the review is completed, the committee is slated to make an official recommendation to the board.
-If the college decides to arm their security staff, they will join at least seven other colleges and universities across the state that have taken similar action.
+If the college decides to arm its security staff, it will join at least seven other colleges and universities across the state that have taken similar action.

 Lockdown Leads Manchester Community College to Consider Armed Guards

 Another campus lockdown at Manchester Community College in Connecticut has prompted similar talks at that school.
 According to My Record Journal, the president of Manchester, Gina Glickman, is leading the push to arm the campus police at the school.
-Long before the recent lockdown, Glickman has worked with police chiefs from other schools across Connecticut to create stronger police forces with better preparation for emergency and active shooter situations.
+Long before the recent lockdown, Glickman worked with police chiefs from other schools across Connecticut to create stronger police forces that were better prepared for emergency and active shooter situations.

 “Why do you have a sworn police department if you’re not going to treat them as a sworn police department?”
 Glickman was reported asking at My Record Journal.
 “I mean, what’s the advantage of a police department that’s not fully able to discharge their duty?”